 Huge gnarled trees come into view, descending to ground level to become huge roots I couldn’t get my hands around, snaking across the forest floor like deep-sea cables.

 We’re in Costa Rica’s Monteverde Cloud Forest Reserve, on the Sendero Del Rio trail, hiking deeper into this eerie half-light.
 Every surface is damp and slippery, and most are coated in thick green moss, decades in the making.

 The mist shows no signs of burning away, even though the sun is getting higher in the sky.
 I have to remind myself why.
-We’re nearly 2 kilometres above sea level – and this isn’t mist, they’re clouds.
+We’re nearly 2 kilometers above sea level – and this isn’t mist, they’re clouds!

-Midway along Costa Rica’s Cordillera de Tilarán mountain range, and a short distance away from the town of Monteverde, nature has been having the mother of all parties since the turn of the century.
+Midway along Costa Rica’s Cordillera de Tilarán mountain range, and a short distance away from the town of Santa Elena, nature has been having the mother of all parties since the turn of the century.

 Across 10,500 hectares (26,000 acres) of what was designated Monteverde Cloud Forest Reserve in 1972, the biodiversity is insane.

 Costa Rica is famously rich with animal and plant life, due to its position on a land-bridge between huge continents and because of its tropical climate – but Monteverde turns it up to eleven.